-When people say thoroughbred, they know its a breed, never a colour description as well, so "Appaloosa" can be confusing.
-People may post a sale ad for an appaloosa for sale and it's only appaloosa in colour pattern, not the genetic blood lines registered for a breed.
+When people say thoroughbred, they know its a breed, never a color description as well, so "Appaloosa" can be confusing.
+People may post a sale ad for an appaloosa for sale and it's only appaloosa in color pattern, not the genetic blood lines registered for a breed.

-So one has to be careful when speaking of a colour.
-Is it a colour pattern you speak of, or a colour breed you speak of?
-This article spoke of a colour breed that originally had no colour pattern, until about 1880.
-Appaloosa is an old breed first, and horses of differing breeds who displayed the colour pattern were lumped into the appaloosa name by the uneducated, (of yesteryear).
+So one has to be careful when speaking of a color.
+Is it a color pattern you speak of, or a color breed you speak of?
+This article spoke of a color breed that originally had no color pattern, until about 1880.
+Appaloosa is an old breed first, and horses of differing breeds who displayed the color pattern were lumped into the appaloosa name by the uneducated, (of yesteryear).